Nicholasdgiles/nicholasgiles.github.io/_posts/2021-2-18-workspace-booking.markdown

 #### Wireframes

-Next I designed wireframes to place all of the components listed in the site map.
+Next, I designed wireframes that incorporate all of the components outlined in the site map.

 <img src="http://nicholasgiles.com/assets/images/workspace/wireframes.svg" class="bigger-image" alt="Wireframes" />

 ---

 Still building the things now...
-Please standby! 🙏
+Please stand by! 🙏

 ---